t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 whose purpose is to automatically add labels on nodes based on the hardware they integrate.
-In the case of NVIDIA for instance we can find [here](https://github.com/NVIDIA/k8s-device-plugin/blob/main/docs/gpu-feature-discovery/README.md#generated-labels) the labels are set when the
+In the case of NVIDIA for instance we can find [here](https://github.com/NVIDIA/k8s-device-plugin/blob/main/docs/gpu-feature-discovery/README.md#generated-labels) the labels that are set when the
 [NVIDIA GPU Feature Discovery](https://github.com/NVIDIA/k8s-device-plugin/tree/main/docs/gpu-feature-discovery) is deployed.
 The service is supposed to enable adding taints to the nodes, but it likely is not implemented (or documented?) in the case of NVIDIA.